DSchaedler/dinraal/README.md

 # About Dinraal
 Dinraal is created by Dee Schaedler.
 Many thanks to the DragonRuby Discord server for inspiration and feedback. https://discord.dragonruby.org

 Specific thanks to:
+- kota#6413             - Implimenting real time triangles
 - leviondiscord#5978    - Optimization contribution
 - theanxietybuster#8491 - Catching a project-ending typo

 Most DragonRuby packages and libraries are named after various dragons.
 Dinraal is a [Japanese Dragon](https://en.wikipedia.org/wiki/Japanese_dragon) from [The Legend of Zelda: Breath of the Wild](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild).
 Dinraal is the dragon of fire, and the gatekeeper of the Shrine at the [Spring of Power](https://zelda.fandom.com/wiki/Spring_of_Power).